Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

 6. if there is an error the user must be informed

+NOTE: from here on the actors are always assumed to be the user
 ## USE CASE 1: selection of sorting

 - pre-condition: a user opens the program or returns to the initial page